-Having suffered hair loss myself, I often keep an eye out for natural shampoos and conditioners such as this because they are free from harsh chemicals, and are enriched with nourishing properties that help keep hair clean and well-conditioned and control hairfall to an extent.
+Having suffered hair loss myself, I often keep an eye out for natural shampoos and conditioners such as this because they are free from harsh chemicals, and are enriched with nourishing properties that help keep hair clean and well-conditioned and help control hair fall to an extent.

-One recent product that got me totally excited was this cleanser from Indulekha.
+One product that got me totally excited was the Indulekha cleanser.

 If you have been searching for Ayurvedic hair loss products in India there’s a good chance you might have come across Indulekha.

 Hindustan Unilever bought this South Indian brand a couple of years ago so that they could build it into a bigger brand and replicate its success all over the country.

 While a cleanser seems to be a great addition to their product range, the company has definitely not helped itself, making bold claims that the cleanser’s special Ayurvedic formula can prevent hair loss.

 That begs the question: can using an Ayurvedic shampoo three times a week prevent hair loss, or, better yet, stop it completely?